xxie-stat/xxie-stat.github.io/_pages/about.md

 Education
 ======
-- Ph.D. in Statistics, Univeristy of Florida (2023)
+- Ph.D. in Biostatistics, Univeristy of Florida, 2019-2023
-- M.S. in Operations Research, Columbia University (2019)
+- M.S. in Operations Research, Columbia University, 2017-2019
-- B.S. in Mathematics, The Ohio State University (2017)
+- B.S. in Mathematics, The Ohio State University, 2013-2017